 - Sense your left arm and left palm, your right arm and right palm, and then both arms and hands at the same time.

 - Sense your left hip, leg, and foot, and then your right hip, leg, and foot.

 - Sense your entire body.

-- Without trying to change anything, be at ease with sensations such as heaviness, tension, or warmth, or emotions such as sadness, anger, or worry that you feel.
+- Without trying to change anything, be at ease with sensations such as heaviness, tension, warmth, or emotions such as sadness, anger, or worry that you feel.
 Notice opposite sensations and emotions without judging them.

 - Notice any thought, memory, and image that may come up.

 - You are your own witness.
 You are aware of your thoughts, feelings and / or sensations.
 Be mindful of what is going on inside you without judging.

 - Mentally repeat your resolve three times as your mind is now more open and receptive.

 - When you feel ready, reacquaint yourself with your surroundings to move back into your daily life.
 Come back slowly with a feeling of gratitude for this restorative you-time.